The Univalence Principle: Structured 1-categories

+The dependency $A_D \to A$ is replaced by the relation $F_A$, asserted to be a functional relation, and the dependencies $T_D \to T$ and $I_D \to I$ are replaced by axioms, e.g., $ (I_D)_{c,x}(\overline{f}) \wedge (F_A)_{c,c,x,x}(f,\overline{f}) \to I_{c}(f)$.
+A model of this theory might be called a ``semi-displayed category''; it consists of, for any $c : \ob{\C}$, a type $\D(c)$ of objects over $\C$, and for any $x : \D(a)$ and $y : \D(b)$ a type $\D(x,y)$ with a function $\D(x,y) \to \C(a,b)$.
+While they may appear more \textit{ad hoc} than displayed categories, semi-displayed categories do suffice to define notions involving strict fibers of functors, such as fibrations of categories.
 As usual, we assert that $E$ and $E_D$ are congruences for all the relations, including $F_A$.
-Thus, in a univalent model $M$, all the top sorts are propositions, both $A$ and $A_D$ are sets with standard equality, and each fiber category over $c:MO$ is a univalent category in the usual sense.
-An indiscernibility between objects $c,d:MO$ consists of an ordinary isomorphism $\phi:c\cong d$ in the underlying base category together with all possible liftings of it in both directions, e.g., for any $x:MO_D(c)$ a choice of a $y:MO_D(d)$ and an isomorphism $x\cong y$ over $\phi$, and dually.
+Thus, in a univalent model, all the top sorts are propositions, both $A$ and $A_D$ are sets with standard equality, and each fiber category over $c:O$ is a univalent category in the usual sense.
+An indiscernibility between objects $c,d:O$ consists of an ordinary isomorphism $\phi:c\cong d$ in the underlying base category together with all possible liftings of it in both directions, e.g., for any $x:O_D(c)$ a choice of a $y:O_D(d)$ and an isomorphism $x\cong y$ over $\phi$, and dually.
 Since (assuming univalence at $O_D$ and above) such liftings are unique when they exist, the type of such indiscernibilities is a subtype of that of ordinary isomorphisms.
-Thus, in a univalent semi-displayed category, $MO$ is a 1-type, even though \Cref{thm:hlevel-folds} only implies that it is a 2-type.
-Moreover, when $M$ is univalent, the underlying ordinary category of the base category is univalent if and only if the semi-displayed category is an isofibration (which is a pure existence axiom; cf.\ also \cite[Problem~5.11]{DBLP:journals/lmcs/AhrensL19}).
+Thus, in a univalent semi-displayed category, $O$ is a 1-type, even though \cref{thm:hlevel-folds} only implies that it is a 2-type.
+Moreover, in a univalent model, the underlying ordinary category of the base category is univalent if and only if the semi-displayed category is an isofibration (which is a pure existence axiom; cf.\ also \cite[Problem~5.11]{DBLP:journals/lmcs/AhrensL19}).

-A morphism of models consists of a functor between the underlying categories and a ``semi-displayed functor'' above it; it is an equivalence when both functors are equivalences. \end{example}
+A morphism of models consists of a functor between the underlying categories and a ``semi-displayed functor'' above it; it is an equivalence when both functors are equivalences.

+Note that semi-displayed categories that are not isofibrations are not fully ``categorical'', i.e., not all of their structure is functorial or natural (here, the fibers do not vary functorially even with isomorphisms in the base).
+As we will see in \cref{sec:unnat}, non-categorical structure on categories leads quite generally to indiscernibilities that are more restricted than ordinary isomorphisms, as we have seen in this case. \end{example}